 Stretch those middles, hamstrings & Quads

-One of the key things is to make sure you are stretching those hamstrings and quads regularly because the tighter they are the narrower your straddle will be.
+One of the key things is to make sure you are stretching those hamstrings and quads regularly, because the tighter they are the narrower your straddle will be.
 Even if you just spend a few minutes working on your pike folds that will benefit you.

-While there’s no doubt middles are tough and not particularly pleasant to train they will help improve your straddle so the sooner you can start working on them the sooner you’ll see the benefits.
+While there’s no doubt middles are tough and not particularly pleasant to train, they will help improve your straddle so the sooner you can start working on them the sooner you’ll see the benefits.

 Lock those Knees

 One of the common mistakes that I see regularly is something called micro bends; where you think your leg is fully locked out but there’s a slight bend around the knee cap.
 This is common in beginner and intermediate students because it takes a combination of strength and flex.
 You also need to be very relaxed in whatever you’re doing on the equipment so your brain has the capacity to even think about that extra little push in those knee caps.
-I myself found I didn’t get rid of those micro bends until about 2 years of training so don’t disappear, just start thinking about them and over time you’ll get there.
+I myself found I didn’t get rid of those micro bends until about 2 years of training so don’t give up, just start thinking about them and over time you’ll get there.

 One way to get there sooner is to sit in your straddle and place weights directly on your knee caps.
 Go gentle though, with no more than 1kg to start with and as it starts getting easier you can add more.

 So, I’m 6’4 but still managed to find a wall that works – so no excuses.

 The beauty of a wall is that unless it’s made of cardboard it’s going nowhere.
 This means that you can really push those feet into it and work that straddle!

 Does it hurt using a wall?
 Of course it does, but it’s absolutely the best way to push your straddle further.
 Sit in front of the wall and push your feet into it with your legs fully locked out.
 Make sure you are actively trying to push your hips forwards and as you start to open up, push it further.